forresttindall/CRT-Monitor-Terminal-Decryption-Animation/README.md

-# Terminal Cryptex Animation
+# CRT Monitor Terminal Cryptex Animation

 ## Overview

-**Terminal Cryptex Animation** is a captivating web animation designed to simulate a terminal typing effect.
+**CRT Monitor Terminal Cryptex Animation** is a captivating web animation designed to simulate a terminal typing effect.
 Built with vanilla JavaScript, HTML, and CSS, this project offers a unique way to display dynamic text with a modern, clean aesthetic.
 Ideal for personal websites and portfolios, this animation provides an engaging introduction for developers, hackers, engineers, and designers alike.

 [View Live Demo](https://forresttindall.github.io/terminal-cryptex-animation/)